tarantool/doc/doc/reference/reference_lua/box_space.rst

     * **scalar**: null (input with ``msgpack.NULL`` or ``yaml.NULL`` or ``json.NULL``),
       booleans (true or false), or integers between -9223372036854775808 and 18446744073709551615, or single-precision
-      floating point numbers, or double-precison floating-point numbers, or exact numbers, or strings, or (varbinary) byte arrays.
+      floating point numbers, or double-precision floating-point numbers, or exact numbers, or strings, or (varbinary) byte arrays.
       When there is a mix of types, the key order is: null, then booleans, then numbers, then strings, then byte arrays.
 Legal in memtx TREE or